Hanna Tervanotko: Biography

 Tervanotko earned her M.A.
 (2003) and Th.D.
 (2013) in Biblical Studies at the University of Helsinki.
-She also earned Ph.D. in Jewish Studies at the University of Vienna in 2013 under a cotutelle de thèse agreement between the two universities.
+She also earned a Ph.D. in Jewish Studies at the University of Vienna in 2013 under a cotutelle de thèse agreement between the two universities.
 After accomplishing her dissertation Tervanotko was awarded the Academy of Finland postdoctoral grant (2014–2017).
 Tervanotko has also studied at New York University (NYU), Yale University, KU Leuven and University of Groningen.
 In her doctoral dissertation Tervanotko analyzed the figure of Miriam in ancient Jewish literature.
 Her work Denying Her Voice: The Figure of Miriam in Ancient Jewish Literature continues this interest.
 From 2013 to 2017 Tervanotko was a post-doctoral researcher at the University of Helsinki.
 She currently works on projects in which she compares the Jewish and Greek prophetic figures in the context of the literature of the Second Temple era, themes that developed out of her post-doctoral research.

 Tervanotko was invited to be one of the guest speakers in the first TEDxBrusselsWomen forum in 2016.